top of page

 What Do You Get?

 The contents of your weekly CSA box will vary based on the season.
 In April or May, you will receive spring onions, pea shoots, herbs, and other greens.
-In June, you will receive salad mixes, radishes, herbs, kale, and more.
-During July and August, you will receive tomatoes, peppers, lettuces, and more.
+In June, you will receive salad mixes, radishes, peas, herbs, kale, tomatoes, and more.
+During July and August, you will receive tomatoes, peppers, lettuces, squash, and more.
 In October and November, you will receive potatoes, squash, onions, and more storage vegetables.
-You can review our growing chart here.
+For a larger list of what to expect, you can review our growing chart here.

 How Much Do I Get?